valencik/mastersAPSC/documents/thesis/thesis.md

 The search functions are separated in either different pages or different text boxes.
 Some options and customizations are set through drop down menus.
+%- TODO separate how?
 For example the searching of indexed fields, including the selector values, is separate from the text search.

 ### Quick Search
-The quick search functionality is shown on the NSR homepage, it is the most commonly used interface @NSRweb.
+The quick search functionality is the most commonly used interface @NSRweb.
 It enables searching by author name, nuclide, or reaction.
 Two types of filters are available to limit the results: a year range, and reference type which can return only experimental or theory entries.
 Each of the search fields show examples of the type of search as well.